Wired To The World Chained To The Home

 Wired To The World Chained To The Home written by Penny Gurstein and has been published by UBC Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 2001 with Business & Economics categories.

-How does working at home change people’s activity patterns, social networks, and their living and working spaces?
-Will telecommuting solve many of society’s ills, or create new ghettos?
-Penny Gurstein combines a background in planning, sociology of work, and feminist theory with qualitative and quantitative data from ten years of original research, including in-depth interviews and surveys, to understand the impact of home-based work on daily life patterns.
-She analyzes the experiences of employees, independent contractors, and self-employed entrepreneurs, and presents significant findings regarding the workload, mobility, differences according to work status and gender, and the tensions in trying to combine work and domestic activities in the same setting.
+How does working at home change people's activity patterns, social networks and their living and working spaces?
+How will it change the way we plan houses and communities in the future?
+Here, Gurstein combines a background in planning, sociology of work and feminist theory with quantitative data from ten years of original research, including in-depth interviews and surveys, to understand the socio-spatial impact of home-based work on daily life patterns.

 DOWNLOAD